 Getting to Cape Cod

-By Air | The closest airports are Boston Logan International Airport and T. F. Green International Airport in Warwick, Rhode Island (near Providence) which both service all major airlines.
+By Air | The closest airports are Boston Logan International Airport and T. F. Green International Airport in Warwick, Rhode Island (near Providence), which both service all major airlines.
 To fly from Boston to Cape Cod, choose CapeAir, which flies to Hyannis, Provincetown, Nantucket, or Martha’s Vineyard.

 By Bus | Bus lines servicing Cape Cod are Plymouth & Brockton or Peter Pan Bus Lines.

 By Car | Arriving by car or getting a rental when you arrive will give you the most flexibility for traveling around Cape Cod.
 For reference, Hyannis is about 73 miles from the airport in Boston and about 82 miles from the airport in Warwick.
-It would take about 1.5 hours driving time on a good traffic day from either airport.
+It would take about 1.5 hours of driving time on a good traffic day from either airport.
 Also, from the Sagamore Bridge in Sandwich to Provincetown (the whole length of Cape Cod) is about 62 miles and takes over an hour to drive (again, with no traffic).

 By Train | The Cape Flyer is a seasonal commuter train that services Cape Cod on weekends from the end of June to Labor Day.
 Hop aboard in Boston and ride the train all the way to Hyannis.